Ercanar/bachelor-thesis/Thesis.typ

 This $accent(lambda, ~)$ represents the factor of both feedbacks acting at the same time.

 This method can give the partial temperature contributions of all but the temperature feedback as well as all combinations of those.
-Furthermore, one can once again determine the feedback factors of the individual feedbacks as well as their combinations.

-=== Feedback synergy
+This implies that not all feedbacks are separated when locking is performed in that way.
+The reason for that is the usage of the values.
+They are only used for calculating the feedback synergies.

+One obtains values for the six different $accent(lambda, ~)_i$ out of the 12 runs:
+$accent(lambda, ~)_A$, $accent(lambda, ~)_C$, $accent(lambda, ~)_V$,
+$accent(lambda, ~)_"AC"$, $accent(lambda, ~)_"AV"$, $accent(lambda, ~)_"CV"$.

-With the different factors of feedbacks and their combinations obtained by locking feedbacks, one can observe that the factor of two feedbacks is not the same as the sum of the individual feedback factors.
+With the different factors of feedbacks and their combinations obtained, one can observe that the factor of two feedbacks is not the same as the sum of the individual feedback factors.
 This difference is known as feedback synergy and is defined as:
 $ S("feedback1", "feedback2") = accent(lambda, ~)_"feedback1, feedback2" - (accent(lambda, ~)_"feedback1" + accent(lambda, ~)_"feedback2") $ <synergy>

-As stated in the locked feedbacks section, all of the locked feedbacks act alongside the temperature feedback.
-So if only albedo, cloud and water vapor feedback are considered, the synergy between them represents the synergy of them each acting alongside the temperature feedback as well as any other feedback that is active and not separated in the locked feedback separation process.
+If only albedo, cloud and water vapor feedback are considered, the synergy between them represents the synergy of them each acting alongside the temperature feedback as well as any other feedback that is active and not separated in the locked feedback separation process.

 === Other methods for feedback separation
 There are other methods to approximate the contributions of the different feedbacks that were not used here.

-// TODO "Was bedeutet das konkret für einen Unterschied im Gegensatz zu PRP im Monash model?
-Warum wäre das besser?"
+The most popular method used to separate feedbacks is the partial radiation perturbation (PRP) method.
+This method makes use of the radiation transfer sub-model to substitute one feedback from the 2x$"CO"_2$ run into the CTRL run to estimate the impact of the feedback on the TOA flux.

-One possibility was presented in @Soden2008.
+One other possibility was presented in @Soden2008.
 A method based on radiative kernels was implemented there to circumvent the problem of correlation that plagues other methods.
 The correlation describes the impact of feedbacks on one another, making it hard to distinguish the effects of single feedbacks.
-The radiative kernels method uses mean perturbations rather than temperature differences to estimate the given feedback effects.
+The radiative kernel method separates the effect on the TOA flux and the temperature change.
+A radiative kernel is constructed by computing the TOA flux change from a small change to a feedback strength in the control climate.
+The kernel is then multiplied by the small change of the feedback to give the change in TOA flux induced by the feedback @Thorsen.

 One other possibility also was mentioned in @Soden2008.
 Here, the sea surface temperature (SST) is fixed at two different levels.